 Canik TP9SF Review: Cheap but worth it?

 After shooting the Canik TP9SF, it’s hard to find a reason to truly dislike this gun.
-It’s a quality handgun that fires great and is fun to shoot.
-The TP9SF comes with some high-grade features–most notably its trigger–and a reliability factor you would come to expect for a concealed carry firearm.
+It’s a quality gun that fires great and is fun to shoot.
+The grade-A features, reliability factor, and the budget pricing it comes at are really great.
+Having spent a lot of time with it, I can confidently share my firsthand thoughts on this gun in this Canik TP9SFX review.

-The One Series is the exact same gun as the standard TP9SF.
-It just comes with fewer accessories out of the box but with an even more attractive price.
+For this review, I used the One Series variant of the Canik TP9SF, which offers the same gun as the standard model but with fewer accessories at an even more attractive price.

 Canik TP9SF Specs